US TikTok ban: Supreme Court considers appeal – DW – 01/10/2025

 US TikTok ban: Supreme Court considers appealJanuary 10, 2025

-The US Supreme Courthear argument on Friday over whether to accept the appeal of social media platform TikTok against a law which could see the platform shut down if Chinese owner ByteDance does not sell it to a US owner.
+The US Supreme Court heard arguments on Friday over whether to accept the appeal of social media platform TikTok against a law which could see the platform shut down if Chinese owner ByteDance does not sell it to a US owner.

 The law was passed by Congress and ratified by outgoing President Joe Biden last year, citing national security concerns.
 Such concerns were reiterated by a majority of the justices on the nine-member bench during the hearing.